Getting Started#

 Cocotb#

 Cocotb is a coroutine-based co-simulation testbench environment for verifying VHDL/Verilog/SystemVerilog RTL using Python.
-It is used to write testbenches for the VHDL modules and run simulations.
+It is used to write testbenches for the SystemVerilog modules and run simulations.

 Pytest#